 List of Designated Landmark Trees

-5) New Zealand Christmas Tree (Metrosiderous excelsus) at 1221 Stanyan Street
+- 1221 Stanyan St: New Zealand Christmas Tree (Metrosiderous excelsus)

-6) All Canary Island Date Palms (Phoenix canariensis) in the center island on Dolores Street
+- Dolores St Center Island: All Canary Island Date Palms (Phoenix canariensis)

 To nominate a remarkable tree, visit the Landmark Tree Program webpage at SF Environment.